jlbradley1844/jlbradley1844.github.io/_drafts/to-that-guy-who-wrote-that-screed.md

 unhappy men in the midst of 3-year-long dating dry spells.
 Treat your cities like you treat your bars: if there's no women there, leave.

-## 8. The "chick advice" books are correct: concentrate on growing a social
-  life.
-Just don't expect it will immediately help your dating.
+## 8. The "chick advice" books are correct: concentrate on growing a social life.
+Even though it won't immediately help your dating.

 A lot of dating advice books, particularly those aimed at women, will tell you to concentrate on "growing a life"; e.g. becoming more